Abalagu/ECEN-602-Projects/Assignment_4/architecture.md

 1. Spawn a child process only during file streaming from proxy server to a client
 2. Maintain a LRU cache only in the parent proxy server process
 3. Proxy server retrieve a document to local memory, then fork a process to stream to client.
 All LRU cache modification happens before fork.
 Terminate the process after streaming.
+4. Maintain only one socket connection to the remote server.
+Even if in a multi-threading architecture, read from server / write to cache should be blocking.

 #### Side Notes
 * If spawn a child process starting from connection, and implement LRU cache in the shared memory across all child processes, both read and write from LRU cache will cause memory content to change, thus simultaneous read is impossible, one has to make read from cache ordered.